michaelxie1/test-project-1/README.md

 I came across some issues regarding my console.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+One of the challenges that I faced within this project would be understanding some of the JavaScript code within the file.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) With web developments, I feel that I understand most of the basic concepts and how this website overall works.
+I am still a bit confused regarding the javascript element of the website.
+I understand the concepts of functions and conditional statements, but I was still confused about the method calls and what elements were associated with each of their corresponding HTML elements.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 To improve this project, I would want to implement a case to which the game ends automatically if the user begins to press the buttons before the pattern is finished being outputted by the code.
-Within this version of the project, the user was able to essentially cut off the pattern entirely if they did not
+Within this version of the project, the user was still able to begin their pattern even if the pattern was currently being displayed.
+Furthermore, the pattern was the same pattern in each simulation of the project.
+I would want to randomize the patterns to be different each time as there would be no point in playing the game once the user familiarizes themselves with the pattern.
+The last element that I wanted to incorporate would be changing the button to display "replay/retry" after the user either fails or wins their game.
+The website does not explicitly factor in whether or not it's the users first attempt to playing them game.

 ## License